CaiLiLab/MuRaL/docs/usage.rst

 for trade-off between RAM memory usage and data preprocessing speed.
 You can reduce this (e.g., 50,000 bp) at the cost of an acceptable loss in data preprocessing speed.
 The second option is to set smaller value for ``--sampled_segments`` (default 10).
-If changing this, you should also check the performance of trained model, because ``--sampled_segments`` may also influnce model performance sometimes.
+If changing this, you should also check the performance of trained model, because ``--sampled_segments`` may also influence model performance sometimes.
 The impact of the two parameters on RAM usage can be visualized in the following figure (panels B & C):

 .. image:: images/preprocessAndRAM_memory_usage.jpg